Introduction to Kubernetes Training

 Introduction to Kubernetes Training workshop is a fast-paced engineering overview which sends you back to work ready to begin using Kubernetes in your own environment.
 Of the limited tools available to manage containers at scale and implement strategies like microservices pragmatically, Kubernetes strikes a delicate balance between powerful capability and ease of use.
 We focus on getting you up to speed quickly and attaching your use of the tool to the best practices we’ve seen adopted and proven by top-performing IT teams in the enterprise DevOps community.

 Led by an expert, you’ll get a walkthrough of each major feature and capability Kubernetes offers.
 Learn how to apply them in your own context and get access to a real-world practitioner who will walk you through demos and answer your questions in class.
-In two fast-paced days, you’ll be up and running with Kubernetes and ready to start making it part of your DevOps toolbox.
+In two fast-paced days, with Introduction to Kubernetes Training, you’ll be up and running with Kubernetes and ready to start making it part of your DevOps toolbox.

 Introduction to Kubernetes Training Course – Customize it